JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 Shiny is the web framework of choice for the R programming language.
-Since JavaScript and Shiny both run in web browsers it follows that they can run alongside one another as one can include JavaScript in such applications.
+Since JavaScript and Shiny both run in web browsers\index{web browser} it follows that they can run alongside one another as one can include JavaScript in such applications.
 However, often disregarded is the ability for Shiny's R server to communicate to the front end and vice versa.
 This collection of chapters aims to show precisely how this works.
 In this first part, we brush up on the essentials, so we understand how to include JavaScript in shiny applications.

 Then again, the goal is not to write a lot of convoluted JavaScript.
 On the contrary, with little knowledge of the language the aim is to write as little as possible but demonstrate to the reader that it is often enough to vastly improve the user experience of Shiny applications.